Characterization of a peculiar Einstein Probe transient EP240408a: an exotic gamma-ray burst or an abnormal jetted tidal disruption event?: Discussion

 \subsection{An Optical Search Reveals A Potential Host}

-Our deep Gemini imaging (Appendix \ref{sec: gemini}) uncovers a candidate host galaxy at the South-East edge of the updated XRT enhanced localization (Figure \ref{fig:fc}).
+Our deep Gemini imaging (\S \ref{sec: gemini}) uncovers a candidate host galaxy at the South-East edge of the updated XRT enhanced localization (Figure \ref{fig:fc}).
 We detect this source only in our optical $r$-band and $i$-band images with brightness $r$\,$\approx$\,$24$ AB mag (Table \ref{tab: observationsOpt}).
 The source is not detected in our near-infrared imaging to depth $J$\,$\gtrsim$\,$23.2$ AB mag.
 As we detect this source only in two filters, no robust constraints on its spectral energy distribution or distance scale can be obtained, and there is no existing optical or near-infrared spectroscopy of this source.
-We performed difference imaging between thee Gemini observation epochs with the Saccadic Fast Fourier Transform (\texttt{SFFT}) software \citep{Hu2022}, but did not identify any optical or near-infrared variability near either the initial position, enhanced XRT position, or the location of this candidate host (Appendix \ref{sec: gemini} and Table \ref{tab: observationsOpt}).
+We performed difference imaging between thee Gemini observation epochs with the Saccadic Fast Fourier Transform (\texttt{SFFT}) software \citep{Hu2022}, but did not identify any optical or near-infrared variability near either the initial position, enhanced XRT position, or the location of this candidate host (\S \ref{sec: gemini} and Table \ref{tab: observationsOpt}).

 The probability of chance coincidence $P_\textrm{cc}$ of the candidate host with the $3\sigma$ XRT localization is $P_\textrm{cc}$\,$\approx$\,$0.15$ \citep{Bloom2002,Berger2010}.
 This is generally considered an inconclusive association for an extragalactic transient.
 A typical cutoff for a conclusive association is $P_\textrm{cc}$\,$<$\,$0.1$ \citep[e.g.,][]{Berger2010,Fong2013,Fong2022,OConnor2022}.
-In this case, the lack of a subarcsecond localization prevents a robust determination, but we identify this source as the most likely host for EP240408a among the sources we are able to resolve in our deep optical and near-infrared images (Appendix \ref{sec:counter}).
-We therefore conclude that EP240408a is extragalactic in nature.
+In this case, the lack of a subarcsecond localization prevents a robust determination, but we identify this source as the most likely host for EP240408a among the sources we are able to resolve in our deep optical and near-infrared images.
+If we expand our search for other potential host galaxies to all sources within $\sim90\arcsec$ following the methods outlined in \citet{OConnor2022}, we find 6 clearly extended galaxies within this region with the closest offsets of $25$\,$-$\,$26$\arcsec.
+We compute the probability of chance coincidence $P_\textrm{cc}$ \citep{Bloom2002,Berger2010a} for these galaxies using their $r$-band apparent after correcting for Galactic extinction $E(B-V)$\,$=$\,$0.076$ mag \citep{Schlafly2011}.
+Each of these galaxies has $P_\textrm{cc}$\,$>$\,$0.6$\,$-$\,$0.95$ and all are unlikely hosts to \target.
+We therefore conclude that EP240408a is extragalactic in nature and likely related to the faint galaxy lying at the edge of the XRT localization (Figure \ref{fig:fc}).